How to Drive Lime Rock as an Individual: Autocross and Track Days

 2. Have you ever dreamed about doing donuts in your local parking lot in the winter, but thought better of it because of the consequences?
 Is your commute to work in the snow not the ideal winter rally stage?
 Do you want to teach your child (or yourself) the practical skills necessary to drive in a winter environment that takes up almost half of the year in the Northeast?
 We have what you need!
 Check out our Winter Driving programs, offered on the Infield Snow Course in January, February and (sometimes) March.
 There are programs for fun (we mean you, the “donuts in a snowy parking lot” person) and for education and practice (for the anxious snow drivers or scared parents of newly-licensed teens.)

-Click here to find out more about the Winter Driving Programs and signup for upcoming events.
+Click here to find out more about Lime Rock Park's January - March 2018 Winter Driving Programs.

 Track Days on the 1.5-mile Road Course